Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-17-10FAIRthings-progress.md

 We have booked a local hub.
 Room 501, level 5, building 2 (Duhig Tower), University of Queensland, Campbell Rd, St Lucia, 4067 QLD.
-We will start at 9:00 am AEST on the 30th of May, and work on standard office hours (9-5), both days.
+We will start at 9:00 am AEST on the 30th of May, and work between 9:00 - 16:00, both days.

 ## Join remotely